-To see how the AI is performing on your system, create a folder on your Desktop called “SS AI Predictions”.
+To see how the AI is performing on your system, create a folder called “SS AI Predictions” in the SecuritySpy folder within your Home folder (to get to the Home folder, click the Go menu in the Finder and select Home).
 Then, whenever a video frame is passed through the AI, SecuritySpy will annotate the frame with the motion area and prediction probabilities, and will save it to this folder as an image file.
 Inspecting these images allows you to determine what the AI is “seeing”, and will therefore allow you to adjust your trigger thresholds for optimum results on your system.

 Here are some examples of these annotated images (cropped to just the relevant area):

 A high-quality setup with a high-resolution camera and good lighting is likely to result in highly accurate predictions that are close to 100%.
 In this case, you might like to increase the threshold value (perhaps to 90%) in order to to cut out more false-positive detections.
 Conversely, if the image quality is not so good, the AI predictions are likely to be less certain, and you probably want to reduce the trigger threshold to make sure that you don’t miss any real motion.

 Note that in general, the AI algorithms work best with high-quality cameras.
 If you are using low-quality cameras, or your cameras are frequently operating in low lighting conditions and producing grainy/noisy images, it may be best to disable the AI and stick to standard motion detection.